New ACCME standards in effect as of January 1, 2022

-In response to changes in the health care environment, ACCME in collaboration with other accrediting bodies and regulatory agencies revised, clarified, and streamlined the standards, which were released in December 2020 and will go into effect January 1, 2022.
+In response to changes in the health care environment, ACCME in collaboration with other accrediting bodies and regulatory agencies revised, clarified, and streamlined the standards, which were released in December 2020 and went into effect January 1, 2022.
 Below are highlights of these changes.
 For more information, visit the ACCME.org Standards Resources.

 According to ACCME definitions, biomedical startups become ineligible companies (formerly commercial interests) when they begin a governmental regulatory approval process.
 In the U.S., the regulatory approval process operationally begins when an IND for drugs or PMA (premarket approval) for devices has been submitted; that is, before clinical trials have started.

 Because owners and employees of ineligible companies are individuals who have a legal duty to act in the company’s best interests, which is considered an unmitigable conflict, they must be excluded from controlling content of an accredited continuing education (CE) activity as either a planner or speaker.
 There are only 3 circumstances in which owners or employees of ineligible companies can participate:

 - when activity content is not related to business lines or products of the company,

 - when activity content is limited to basic science research, and they do not make care recommendations, or

 - when participating as technicians to teach safe and proper use of medical devices and do not recommend whether or when a device is used.